Researchers from Queen’s, led by Professor Stuart Elborn, took part in ground-breaking international trials.

 A collaboration exploring the growing area of cyber security and examining its effects on society, recently secured a £1m award through the Leverhulme Doctoral Scholarship Scheme.

-The partnership is between two of Queens' world-class centres of excellence, the Centre for Secure Information Technologies and the Institute for the Study of Conflict Transformation and Social Justice.
+The partnership is between two of Queens' world-class centres of excellence, the Centre for Secure Information Technologies and The Senator George J. Mitchell Institute for Global Peace, Security and Justice.

 A recent collaboration teamed Dr Bob Pollard (Physics) and Professor Robert Bowman (Physics and ANSIN lab) with Dr John Nelson (Biological Sciences and IGFS)

 In the development of a unique biosensor for use in diagnostics, food safety and drug discovery, based on a fusion of materials technology in the ANSIN laboratories.